 - Cookie bars

 - Flour tortillas

 - Professional grade buttercream frosting

 When Should You Use Shortening?

-The primary question you’ll hear with baking and frying with shortening is when should you use shortening, and when should you substitute, or plan on making something else?
+The primary question you’ll hear with baking and frying with shortening is when should you use the real thing, and when should you substitute, or plan on making something else?

-Prior recipes on shortening included heavily saturated fats and trans fats that are exceptionally unhealthy.
-This gave shortening a bad reputation, and has made people shy away from using it in their baking and cooking in recent years.
+Prior recipes included heavily saturated fats and trans fats that are exceptionally unhealthy.
+This gave shortening a bad reputation and has made people shy away from using it in their baking and cooking in recent years.

 However, because of the various research studies that have come out on the negative effects of trans fats, shortening has changed over the past several years.
 Crisco, for example, probably the most famous brand of shortening, has changed its formula to significantly lower the trans fats in its ingredients list.
 Every serving now contains less than 1% trans fats.